inria-UFF/VRPSolverEasy/docs/Installation/index.rst

 Academic version of VRPSolverEasy uses commercial CPLEX MIP solver, which can be obtained for free for academic purposes.
 This version has improved performance and provides a built-in (slow) MIP-based heuristic, which is useful for finding feasible solutions in the absence of an external heuristic solver.

 .. warning::
    Academic version is also free but requires an e-mail address from an academic institution to download BaPCod source code.
+   If CPLEX is not installed in the default directory, we invite you to add the path to the dynamic libraries in the environment variables.

 To install this version, you must :